-John Thurso took his seat in the House of Lords in 1995 on the death of his father, the Second Viscount Thurso.
-Leaving the House of Lords in 1999 after voting for reform, he was elected in 2001 as MP for Caithness, Sutherland and Easter Ross.
+John Thurso originally took his seat in the House of Lords in 1995 on the death of his father, the Second Viscount Thurso.
+Leaving the House of Lords in 1999 after voting for reform, he stood in the 2001 General Election and was elected as MP for Caithness, Sutherland and Easter Ross.

 Before Parliament John had a distinguished career in the hotel industry; trained by the Savoy Group he became the youngest 5 Star hotel General Manager at the Hotel Lancaster in Paris.
 He was Founder General Manager of Cliveden, Chief Executive of Granfel Holdings and, subsequently, Chief Executive of the Champneys Group.

-In Government he has helped deliver on his 2010 commitment: introducing a £700 tax cut for nearly 100,000 Highlanders and lifting 12,000 out of income tax altogether; bringing in the triple lock for pensions safeguarding the value of the state pension and leading to its largest ever cash rise.
+During his time as MP he helped deliver on a £700 tax cut for nearly 100,000 Highlanders, lifting 12,000 out of income tax altogether; bringing in the triple lock for pensions safeguarding the value of the state pension and leading to its largest ever cash rise.

 John has successfully campaigned for lower fuel charges and was instrumental in developing the proposal for a fairer fuel scheme for the most and remote and rural areas and in the campaign for its extension for the mainland UK.

 He headed the economic regeneration strategy group in 2005 which led to the creation of the Regeneration Partnership in Caithness and North Sutherland.
 John later chaired the Caithness Regeneration Conference bringing together for the first time Westminster and Scottish Ministers to support jobs and the development of marine renewable energy in the Far North.
 Through his campaigning at Westminster John helped secure the Pentland Firth’s status as Scotland’s first and the UK’s second Marine Energy Park.
 He has worked hard to re-establish the Nigg Yard.